NEWSLETTER

 Non-competition agreements are legal documents that employers commonly require employees to sign, where the employee promises not to compete against the employer for a specified period of time, even after the employer/employee relationship has ended.
 It usually prevents the employee for going to work for a competitor during that specified time period.
 However, non-compete agreements are also used in the sale of a business, where the seller agrees not to compete with the buyer.

 Non-competition agreements are sometimes referred to as "Covenants Not To Compete."
 The purpose of these agreements is to prevent the seller from opening a competing business in a specified geographical area, possibly for a specified period of time.
+Sometimes they are referred to as non-compete agreements and other times they are simply referred to as non-compete clauses.

 Non-competition agreements usually contain the type of business in question, the seller's promise not to compete directly or indirectly with the buyer, the geographical area the agreement covers, the specified time period of the agreement, and other rights that the buyer has, as well as other limitations that are placed on the seller.